Episode 49: Almost Exactly Like Ragnarok, Only Different

 fellow up to?"

-ordinary sailors -- was tugging at the lashings that secured a large crate
+ordinary sailors, was tugging at the lashings that secured a large crate to

 explosives, and a detonator.